PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Chapter One - Character

-Day 1: See yourself as an economic product on the open market.
+Day 1: See yourself as an economic product on the open market

 "This means when you are chosen to take a position at a company, your boss is literally betting their own career and livelihood on your performance."
 "The key to moving ahead is to become the very best investment possible."